Giovanni Boccaccio: Adult years

 In Naples, Boccaccio began what he considered his true vocation of poetry.
 Works produced in this period include Il Filostrato and Teseida (the sources for Chaucer's Troilus and Criseyde and The Knight's Tale, respectively), The Filocolo (a prose version of an existing French romance), and La caccia di Diana (a poem in terza rima listing Neapolitan women).
 The period featured considerable formal innovation, including possibly the introduction of the Sicilian octave, where it influenced Petrarch.

 Boccaccio returned to Florence in early 1341, avoiding the plague of 1340 in that city, but also missing the visit of Petrarch to Naples in 1341.
 He had left Naples due to tensions between the Angevin king and Florence.
 His father had returned to Florence in 1338, where he had gone bankrupt.
-His mother possibly died shortly afterwards.
-Boccaccio continued to work, although dissatisfied with his return to Florence, producing Comedia delle ninfe fiorentine in 1341 (also known as Ameto), a mix of prose and poems, completing the fifty-canto allegorical poem Amorosa visione in 1342, and Fiammetta in 1343.
+His mother may have died shortly afterward.
+Boccaccio continued to work, although dissatisfied with his return to Florence, producing Comedia delle ninfe fiorentine in 1341 (also known as Ameto), a mix of prose and poems, completing the fifty-canto allegorical poem Amorosa visione in 1342, and The Elegy of Lady Fiammetta in 1343.
 The pastoral piece "Ninfale fiesolano" probably dates from this time, also.
-In 1343, Boccaccio's father remarried Bice del Bostichi.
-The other children by his first marriage had all died, but he had another son named Iacopo in 1344.
+In 1343, Boccaccio's father remarried, to Bice del Bostichi.
+The other children by his father's first marriage had all died, but his father had another son named Iacopo, who was born in 1344.